redislabs-training/dockerized-redis-cluster/readme.md

-# Simple Redis Cluster via Docker Compose
+# Simple Redis CE Cluster via Docker Compose

 - will start up 6 docker redis containers with custom ports and internal IPs
 - allows you to setup 3 masters with replication